etiennevandebijl/NIDS/Zeek/Zeek/README.md

 ```

 The script:
-	Processes multiple PCAP files at once
+- Processes multiple PCAP files at once,
-	Fixes corrupted PCAP files
+- Fixes corrupted PCAP files,
-	Extracts log files using Zeek
+- Extracts log files using Zeek.
 For more customization, edit disable_streams.zeek to exclude logs not required for your analysis.

 ## 5. Summary

-	Download datasets and organize them in the correct structure.
+- Download datasets and organize them in the correct structure.
-	Install Zeek using the provided steps for Linux/Windows (WSL2).
+- Install Zeek using the provided steps for Linux/Windows (WSL2).
-	Run script-zeek.sh to process PCAP files efficiently.
+- Run script-zeek.sh to process PCAP files efficiently.
 This setup allows batch processing of network traffic data for further analysis.